ktorio/ktor-documentation/topics/request.md

-[//]: # (title: Send a request)
+[//]: # (title: Making requests)

-After adding the necessary [dependencies](client.md#add-dependencies) and [creating the client](client.md#create-client), you can send HTTP requests.
-You can configure the following request parameters:
+After [setting up the client](client.md), you can make HTTP requests.
+The main way for making HTTP requests is the [request](https://api.ktor.io/%ktor_version%/io.ktor.client.request/request.html) function that takes a URL as a parameter.
+Inside this function, you can configure various request parameters:
-* Specify an HTTP method, such as `GET`, `POST`, `PUT`, and so on.
+* Specify an HTTP method, such as `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, `OPTION`, or `PATCH`.
 * Add headers and cookies.
-* Set the body of a request, for example, a plain text, a data object, form parameters, and so on.
+* Set the body of a request, for example, a plain text, a data object, or form parameters.

-The main way for making HTTP requests is the [request](https://api.ktor.io/%ktor_version%/io.ktor.client.request/request.html) function that takes a URL as a parameter.
-Inside this function, you can configure various request parameters: specify an HTTP method, add headers, specify the request body and content type, and so on.
 These parameters are exposed by the [HttpRequestBuilder](https://api.ktor.io/%ktor_version%/io.ktor.client.request/-http-request-builder/index.html) class.

 ```kotlin
 ```